jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   the test passes

-* I change the name of the value given for fun
+* I change the name of the value given

   .. code-block:: python